 The vast plains of the Eurasian steppe are tightly weaved with equine tradition.
 In Mongolia horses have shaped the nation, from the war steeds of Genghis Khan to the herds of the modern nomads, even today they outnumber the human population.
 Get under the skin of this wilderness by exploring the far reaches of Mongolia’s national parks, on a horseback adventure in a class of its own.
-Get to grips with Kazakh and Mongolian traditions as you ride in the company of the true nomads: the Kazakh Eagle Hunters.
+Get to grips with Kazakh and Mongolian traditions as you ride in the company of Kazakh horsemen and semi-nomadic animal herders.

 - Stark scenic beauty of Mongolia’s National Parks.